-PC.F.2 Find linear models by using median fit and least squares regression methods.
+PC.F.2 Find linear models by using median fit and least squares regression methods, making use of technology.
 Decide which among several linear models gives a better fit.
 Interpret the slope and intercept in terms of the original context.

 PC.F.4 Determine if a graph or table has an inverse, and justify if the inverse is a function, relation, or neither.
 Identify the values of an inverse function/relation from a graph or a table, given that the function has an inverse.
 Derive the inverse equation from the values of the inverse.

-PC.EL.3 Graph and solve real-world and other mathematical problems that can be modeled using exponential and logarithmic equations and inequalities; interpret the solution and determine whether it is reasonable.
+PC.EL.3 Graph and solve real-world and other mathematical problems that can be modeled using exponential and logarithmic functions; interpret the solution and determine whether it is reasonable.
 Identify and describe features such as intercepts, domain, range, asymptotes, and end behavior.